List of Italian football champions

 The Italian football champions (Campione d'Italia di calcio, plural: Campioni) is a title competed for since 1898 in varying forms.
-The current format branded Serie A was launched in season 1929–30.
-Napoli are the current champions.
-Juventus have been Italian champions a record 36 times (including 2 won before the 1929 Serie A formation).
-The Scudetto (scudetto, "little shield", plural: scudetti) has become a tradition to adorn the jersey since 1924 of the Italian championship winning club from the season before.
-The scudetto tradition was started when Genoa won their ninth championship title, and added a small shield to their team jersey to celebrate their championship win.
+The current format branded Serie A was launched in the 1929–30 season.
+Inter Milan are the current champions.
+Juventus have been Italian champions a record 36 times, including two titles won before the formation of Serie A in 1929.
+The Scudetto (scudetto, "little shield", plural: scudetti) is worn on the jersey of the club that won the Italian championship in the previous season, a tradition that began in 1924.
+The scudetto tradition started when Genoa won their ninth championship title and added a small shield to their team jersey to celebrate their championship win.

 The first Italian Football Championship was a single day knock-out competition won by Genoa CFC.
 Numerous expansions and re-formats of what are recognised as official Italian Football Championship included re-brands to Prima Categoria from 1909–10 season, to Prima Divisione from 1921–22 season, and to Divisione Nazionale from 1926–27 season.
 Since the re-brand to Serie A from 1929, Serie A has been used as the Italian Football Championship for all but one season competitive Italian Football has been played.
-A regional based competition branded Divisione Nazionale was resurrected for the first season of football immediately after World War 2.
+A regional based competition branded Divisione Nazionale was resurrected for the first season of football immediately after World War II.